Dive Knife Buying Guide from a Spear Fisherman

 This is the Rambo knife that sells at the fair.
 Personally, I’m not a fan of titanium blades.
 Per weight, steel is stronger, but more prone to corrosion.
 What it does have going for it is a decent sheath and a tank banger on the butt of the knife to alert your scuba buddy to hand signals.

-Clam Shucker: Gear Aid Akuna
+The Best Knife for Clam Shucking: Gear Aid Akuna

 I can see this knife being useful to the right diver.
 The blunt tip looks useful for abalone or shucking clams.
 The blade comes in 420c stainless and coated in titanium to prevent corrosion even further.
 The layout of the knife makes sense with a serrated edge and line cutter on one side, and a flat ground edge on the other.